chef/chef-web-docs/chef_master/source/environments.rst

 .. tag environment

 An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra.
 Every organization begins with a single environment called the ``_default`` environment, which cannot be modified (or deleted).
 Additional environments can be created to reflect each organization's patterns and workflow.
 For example, creating ``production``, ``staging``, ``testing``, and ``development`` environments.
-Generally, an environment is also associated with one (or more) cookbook versions.

 .. end_tag

 The _default Environment
 =====================================================
-Every organization must have at least one environment.
-Every organization starts out with a single environment that is named ``_default``, which ensures that at least one environment is always available to the Chef Infra Server.
+Every Chef Infra Server organization must have at least one environment.
+Each organization starts out with a single environment that is named ``_default``.
 The ``_default`` environment cannot be modified in any way.
 Nodes, roles, run-lists, cookbooks (and cookbook versions), and attributes specific to an organization can only be associated with a custom environment.

 Environment Attributes
 =====================================================
 .. tag environment_attribute

-An attribute can be defined in an environment and then used to override the default settings on a node.
-When an environment is applied during a Chef Infra Client run, these attributes are compared to the attributes that are already present on the node.
+Attributes can be defined in an environment and then used to override the default attributes in a cookbook.
+When an environment is applied during a Chef Infra Client run, environment attributes are compared to the attributes that are already present on the node.
 When the environment attributes take precedence over the default attributes, Chef Infra Client applies those new settings and values during a Chef Infra Client run.

-An environment attribute can only be set to be a default attribute or an override attribute.
-An environment attribute cannot be set to be a ``normal`` attribute.
-Use the ``default_attribute`` and ``override_attribute`` methods in the Ruby DSL file or the ``default_attributes`` and ``override_attributes`` hashes in a JSON data file.
+Environment attributes can be set to either ``default`` attribute level or an ``override`` attribute level.

 .. end_tag